 Wuchang Temple Introduction

-Wuchang Temple is dedicated to the Emperor Xuantian of the Northern Pole and was established during the Japanese colonial period in 1923.
-It has since become a trusted place of worship for the local believers.
-In 1990, a devotee donated land to build a new temple, which was completed in 1999.
-Unfortunately, it was affected by the 921 earthquake, as it was located at the epicenter, causing the newly built two-story temple to collapse into a single floor.
-Fortunately, devotees managed to rescue the deities during the aftershocks.
-After several years, the temple still retains its post-disaster appearance and has become a popular spot as the only preserved site of the 921 earthquake in Jiji Township.
-According to legend, the beard of the deity has been growing longer over time, leading to an increase in worshippers who flock to pay their respects, making it a famous earthquake memorial site in Jiji Township.
+Wuchang Temple is dedicated to the North Emperor Xuantian.
+The temple was built during the Japanese colonial period in Taisho 12 (1923) and has gained the trust of local believers.
+In 1990, a devotee donated land to construct a new temple, which was completed in 1999.
+However, it was affected by the 921 earthquake, as the temple was located at the epicenter, causing the newly built structure to collapse from two stories to one.
+Fortunately, devotees rescued the deities during the aftershocks, and the temple has preserved its post-disaster appearance over the years.
+It is the only remaining site of the 921 earthquake in Jiji Township and has become a popular attraction.
+According to legend, the beard of the deity has grown longer, leading to an increase in worshippers, making it a famous earthquake memorial site in Jiji Township.